 YIAs are trained to present their own career pathways to students in upper primary and secondary schools.
 The diverse routes young employees have taken can enlighten students’ knowledge about the various pathways to achieve career goals and see the value of school completion.
 YIAs are usually between the ages of 18 to 30 years so that school students can easily relate to them.

-The Bendigo Tech School is a purpose built facility (open 2018) for all Bendigo secondary students.
-It features innovative learning experiences which connect with each school’s curriculum.
+The Bendigo Tech School is a purpose-built facility for all Bendigo secondary students.
+It features innovative, curriculum-aligned learning experiences.
 This is achieved through collaboration with industry and community to address the challenges of authentic real-world problems.
-Executive Officer, Anne Brosnan, is a member of the Bendigo Tech School Advisory Board and the Bendigo Tech School Industry Committee.
+Executive Officer, Dave Burton, is a member of the Bendigo Tech School Advisory Board and the Bendigo Tech School Industry Committee.

 On Track provides a comprehensive picture of what happens to young people after they leave school by collecting Destination Data.
 This assists the Victorian Government to improve school, career, local job and training services.
 It also helps to develop the support available to young people to ensure they have access to the guidance and skills they need to achieve their education and employment goals.
 A survey is taken by school leavers who have left school in the last six months to find out if they are on track to a bright future

 The Victorian Department of Education and Training has asked the state-wide LLEN Network, including the GLLEN, to manage the On Track Referral Program to support young people in the GLLEN area with advice, guidance and support, as required, with their post-school education, training and/or employment pathways once they have left secondary school.
 The GLLEN employs a part-time team member each year to manage this Program.

-The GLLEN has played a significant role since 2016, matching school hosts with local business and industry leaders.
+Since 2016, Goldfields LLEN has played a lead role matching over 40 school hosts with local business and industry leaders.
 The matching has been purposeful, linking schools and business/industry leaders who are involved in partnerships with the Bendigo Tech School and Passions and Pathways.
-40 matches have been made over the past four years.